 Definitions and Code of Ethics Learning Module

-On June 3, the CCPNR’s “Standards of Practice for Licensed Practical Nurses in Canada” and “Code of Ethics for Licensed Practical Nurses in Canada” replace the CLPNA’s Standard of Practice and Code of Ethics on June 3.
+On June 3, the CCPNR’s “Standards of Practice for Licensed Practical Nurses in Canada” and “Code of Ethics for Licensed Practical Nurses in Canada” replaced the CLPNA’s Standard of Practice and Code of Ethics.
 The Standards “define the legal and professional expectations of practical nurse practice” and the Code “articulates the ethical values and responsibilities LPNs uphold and promote”.
 A new online interactive learning tool on ethics is also available.

 [For further study: LPN Code of Ethics Learning Module]